 Check out the video below for an in-depth look at the making of the second mural.

-The third and final Downtown Plano mural will be installed in December 2017.
-The piece is a 3-dimensional mural, and will be located on the southwest corner of Avenue K and 15th St in the arts district.
-The mural will have both visual and audio components.
-It will feature four metal representations of sound waves between the letters P-L-A-N-O. Each sound wave will have a corresponding recorded audio segment depicting a different historical event from Plano’s past.
-A plaque in front of the mural will read ECHOWAVE: Listen to the echos of Plano’s history.
-The four audio segments will tell listeners about Plano’s name and origins, the founding of the fire department, business and commerce, and Plano’s railroad heritage.
-The mural’s plaque will direct downtown visitors on how to listen to the recordings.
+The third and final Downtown Plano mural was installed in December 2017.
+The piece is a 3-dimensional mural, located on the southwest corner of Avenue K and 15th St in the arts district.
+The mural has both visual and audio components, featuring four metal representations of sound waves between the letters P-L-A-N-O.

 To visit the Downtown Mural Project website, click the button below.